Haitian college students complete newly revamped farm internship program with help of IFAS Global

-Launched more than 20 years ago, educators say this two-week Diagnosis of Agrarian Systems program is essential to the training of the next generation of Haiti’s agricultural professionals, giving fourth-year students firsthand knowledge of agricultural practices they need to help Haiti’s smallholder farmers to become more productive.
+Launched more than 20 years ago, educators say this nearly two-week Diagnosis of Agrarian Systems program is essential to the training of the next generation of Haiti’s agricultural professionals, giving fourth-year students firsthand knowledge of agricultural practices they need to help Haiti’s smallholder farmers to become more productive.

 But something was different about the most recent program, which was held Feb.
 14-25 in Marigot and Cayes-Jacmel.
 The roughly 90 students attending may not have realized it, but they were the first cohort to participate in this internship since an interdisciplinary team of faculty and researchers spent over a year overhauling and modernizing the curriculum to better meet the needs of today’s agricultural sector.

 To improve the compulsory course, FAMV partnered with researchers at Feed the Future Haiti Appui à la Recherche et au Développement Agricole (AREA), a project funded by the U.S. Agency for Development and managed by the University of Florida’s Institute of Food and Agricultural Sciences.
 AREA and FAMV worked behind-the-scenes to improve the course: AREA surveyed students and faculty to assess the program, analyzed course content, held a weekend retreat with FAMV faculty members to decide on ways to modernize its content, and lent the expertise of teachers and researchers.